urql-graphql/urql/docs/graphcache/local-resolvers.md

 We may also run into situations where we'd like to generalise the resolver and not make it dependent on the exact field it's being attached to.
-In these cases, the [`info` object](../api/graphcache.md#info) can be very helpful as it provides us information about the current query traversal and which part of the query document the cache is currently processing.
-The `info.fieldName` property is one of these properties and lets us know which field the resolver is currently operating on.
+In these cases, the [`info` object](../api/graphcache.md#info) can be very helpful as it provides us information about the current query traversal, and the part of the query document the cache is processing.
+The `info.fieldName` property is one of these properties and lets us know the field that the resolver is operating on.
 Hence, we can create a reusable resolver like so:

 ```js
 const transformToDate = (parent, _args, _cache, info) =>